chromakode/diablo/README.md

 ## Components

-Components in yo-yo-co are very similar to React.
+Components in diablo are very similar to React.

 Register a named component using `yo.co`: